Introduction to NVivo for qualitative and mixed-methods analysis

 Participants are encouraged to bring their own research materials to work with (this could include transcribed primary data, literature files, reports pertinent to the project, etc.), although sample materials can also be provided.

-Please note: The tutor will demonstrate using the new NVivo for Windows ("R1" released March 2020) Participants using the new NVivo or its predecessor, NVivo v.12 for Window or Mac are welcome to attend but the course focuses on functions available in the Windows version of the new NVivo, which are not all the same for the Mac version.
-For product details see the QSR International website.
+Please note: The tutor will demonstrate using the new NVivo for Windows (“R1” - released March 2020).
+Participants using the new NVivo or its predecessor, NVivo v.12 for Window or Mac are welcome to attend but the course focuses on functions available in the Windows version of the new NVivo, which are not all the same for the Mac version.
+See the QSR International website for product details.

 What you will need to attend

-The online course (7 - 8 October) is delivered using Zoom.
+The course is delivered online using Zoom.
 In order to attend you will need a computer (Mac or Windows) that has access to the internet, and a microphone (inbuilt or external).
 We encourage participants to share their image using a webcam to foster dialogue and interaction, but this is not a requirement.

 You will need NVivo installed and working on your computer ahead of the session to get the most out of the workshop.
 If you do not currently have access to the software, the joining instructions to the course will provide details on how to access a 14 day free trial, closer to the time.